MbochaL/MbochaL/README.md

         🔵 CSS
         🟡 Javascript

-    # Frameworks that i used based on CSS:
+    # Frameworks that i use based on CSS:

         🟪 Bootstrap
         🟦 Tailwind CSS
         ⬜ Material UI

-    # Frameworks that i used based on Javascript:
+    # Frameworks that i use based on Javascript:

         🟦 React Js
         ⬜ Next Js
         🟩 Node Js

-    # Also i have some experience and knowledge with Data Base(DB) with:
+    # Also i have some experience and knowledge with Data Base(DB):

         🔵MySql
         🟢Mongo DB